 "I'm holding you to that bet," said Viktor to Natalia, somewhat smugly.

 "You're on, I still think she'll do Apparition first, she hates flying too much," disagreed Natalia.

 "Why are you all speaking German or something?" yelled the unknown voice.

 Hermione's response, in English, was not clearly audible but it contained the word "Anglocentrism" and was composed almost entirely of derision.
 Viktor snickered.
-"She's yelling at him for thinking the British are better than everybody else," he explained helpfully to Natalia.
+"She's yelling at him for thinking the British are the center of the universe," he explained helpfully to Natalia.
 Natalia laughed.

 "Where are the Muggles?" asked Adriana, who was so far winning the 'make yourself understood through a wall without sounding like you're screaming' contest handily.

 "WE DON'T KNOW," yelled Natalia back.
 "MADAM WHATEVER-SHE'S-CALLED RAN OFF TO FIND OUT I THINK."